How Far do Honey Bees Travel?

 Crop Pollination and Bee Foraging Distance

-Cross pollination is good sometimes but other crops require only pollen from the same field.
+Migratory beekeepers must consider the foraging distance of honey bees when placing their hives.
 Not having other crops within flight range also helps to keep the hives focused on the target field.

 Pesticide use on agricultural fields must also take bee flight patterns into consideration.
 The beekeeper providing pollination in a field wants to be sure the farmer doesn’t spray dangerous chemical too near the beehives.